 Scene 26: File footage of the Daley shoot to kill order: Not long after the Bobby Seale character says his words need to be understood in context, and the Rubin character is shown demonstrating how to build a Molotov cocktail, Sorkin inserts a clip of Chicago Mayor Richard J. Daley stating that Chicago police are to shoot to kill anyone with a Molotov cocktail in their hand.

 The viewer will assume Daley’s order is in direct reference to the anticipated protestors, but actually—notable lack of context—the clip is from April 15, 1968 and Daley is addressing the Chicago riots that followed the assassination of Martin Luther King.
 He said that he instructed the superintendent of police to issue “an order to shoot to kill any arsonist or anyone with a Molotov cocktail in his hand because they’re potential murderers, and to issue a police order to shoot to maim or cripple anyone looting any stores in our city.”
-There is little doubt that Daley had the coming convention in mind when he said this, but the clear warning in his order was directed at Chicago’s African American communities, not the young white people who would be coming to Chicago.
-The Mayor’s greatest fear was that a riot would develop in those neighborhoods.
+There is little doubt that Daley had the coming convention in mind when he said this, but the clear warning in his order was directed at Chicago’s African American communities, not the young white people who would come to Chicago.
+The Mayor’s greatest fear was a rebellion in those neighborhoods during the August convention.

 Scene 37: Federal prosecutors Thomas Foran and Richard Schultz fly to Washington, DC, and meet with newly confirmed Attorney General John Mitchell.
 Mitchell tells them he wants them to seek indictments against eight individuals for inciting violence during the 1968 Democratic Convention.
 Schultz is skeptical that the actions of the eight are indictable.

-As early as September 7, 1968, Mayor Daley told President Johnson, “I think we got the dope on them once and for all on conspiracy to riot” and they just needed approval from the LBJ’s attorney general, Ramsey Clark.
+As early as September 7, 1968, Mayor Daley said in a phone call to President Johnson, “I think we got the dope on them once and for all on conspiracy to riot” and they just needed approval from LBJ’s attorney general, Ramsey Clark.
 Clark was opposed.
-On September 9, a grand jury was convened in Chicago, directed by Schultz, to investigate the August 1968 disturbances.
+On September 9, a grand jury was convened in Chicago, directed by Foran and Schultz, to investigate the August 1968 disturbances.